K-Veschgini/jsonjet/docs/jet/statements/delete-flow.md

 # delete flow Statement

-The `delete flow` statement stops and removes a processing flow.
+The `delete flow` statement terminates and removes a processing flow.

 ## Syntax